Brenda Jiménez

-Brenda Azaria Jiménez Hernández (born December 10, 1994) is a Puerto Rican model and beauty pageant titleholder who was appointed as Miss Puerto Rico Universe 2016 on March 17, 2016, after the original titleholder, Kristhielee Caride, was dethroned of the Miss Universe Puerto Rico crown.
+Brenda Azaria Jiménez Hernández (born December 10, 1994) is a Puerto Rican model and beauty pageant titleholder.
+She was appointed as Miss Puerto Rico Universe 2016 on March 17, 2016, after the original titleholder, Kristhielee Caride, had the title removed.

 Early life

 Jiménez was raised in Mayagüez.
-She studied and graduated in Biology and Psychology Honors student at the University of Puerto Rico.
-She wants to become a Neonatal Pediatrician in hopes of serving children to have a better quality of life.
+She studied and graduated in Biology and Psychology at the University of Puerto Rico.
+She wanted to become a neonatal pediatrician.

 Pageantry

 Miss Universe Puerto Rico 2016

 Jiménez competed in Miss Universe Puerto Rico 2016 on November 12, 2015, representing the municipality of Aguadilla, where she finished as first runner-up to Kristhielee Caride of Isabela.
-Four months later, on March 17, 2016, the Miss Universe Puerto Rico organization announced that Caride had been stripped of her title after failing to fulfill her obligations and, as first runner-up, Jiménez would take over the responsibilities as the new Miss Universe Puerto Rico 2016.
+Four months later, on March 17, 2016, the Miss Universe Puerto Rico organization announced that Caride had been stripped of her title after failing to fulfil her obligations and, as first runner-up, Jiménez would take over the responsibilities.

 Miss Universe 2016

-Jiménez represented Puerto Rico at Miss Universe 2016 pageant at the Mall of Asia Arena in the Philippines, Non semifinalist in Miss Universe 2016.
+Jiménez represented Puerto Rico at the Miss Universe 2016 pageant at the Mall of Asia Arena in the Philippines.
+She was a non-semifinalist.